moizxkhan1/js-lc-agent/readme.md

 # JS LangChain Agent

+# Created for AI workshop in UOSA

+# Author: Moiz Khan

 A simple but practical RAG and agentic system that demonstrates the use of LangChain with Azure OpenAI and Cohere for web search, knowledge base queries, and CGPA calculations.

 ## Installation